ibmresilient/resilient-community-apps/fn_proofpoint_trap/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* The package customizations includes the following Data Table and Custom Field:
+* The package customizations includes the following custom field and data tables:
   ![screenshot: custom_layouts](./screenshots/custom_layouts.png)

-* Add the data table to the Incident->Artifacts tab and save:
+* In the Layouts tab, add the data table to the Artifacts tab and save:
    ![screenshot: custom_layouts](./screenshots/custom_layout_datatable.png)

-* Add the custom field to the Incident->Details tab and save:
+* In the Layouts tab, add the custom field to the Details tab and save:
    ![screenshot: custom_layouts](./screenshots/custom_layout_field.png)
 ---